 Because the entrepreneur is motivated by the excitement of the idea, they are often distracted by future opportunities, rather than maximising what they already have (which can often be the best idea of all).

-To put this into context, consider that all your products, services and ideas are colours – each distinct and different from the other.
+To put this into context, consider that all your products, services and ideas are colours of plasticine.
+Each distinct, vibrant and different from the other.
 You may start off with one colour – your core focus.
 It is bright, eye-catching, and communicates with clarity who you are and what you do.
 Your business starts to do well.

 Then gradually you see new opportunities, and new colours are added to the business – which generates additional revenue.
 They may still be clearly categorised, but clarity over what the core offering is is now becoming diluted, although the company may still be growing.